elderlybeginner/blog/_posts/2020-12-06-eight_queens_puzzle.md

 tags: [Python, puzzle, code review]
 ---

-As my progress goes below my expectations I would like to ask you for code review.
+As my progress goes below my expectations I would like to ask you for the code review.

 ## Code review scope and procedure